Religion in Europe: Judaism

 The Jews were dispersed within the Roman Empire from the 2nd century.
 At one time Judaism was practiced widely throughout the European continent; throughout the Middle Ages, Jews were accused of ritual murder and faced pogroms and legal discrimination.
 The Holocaust perpetrated by Nazi Germany decimated the Jewish population, and today, France is home to the largest Jewish community in Europe with 1% of the total population (between 483,000 and 500,000 Jews).
 Other European countries with notable Jewish populations include the United Kingdom (291,000 Jews), Germany (119,000), and Russia (194,000) which is home to Eastern Europe's largest Jewish community.
-The Jewish population of Europe in 2010 was estimated to be approximately 1.4 million (0.2% of European population) or 10% of the world’s Jewish population.
+The Jewish population of Europe in 2010 was estimated to be approximately 1.4 million (0.2% of European population) or 10% of the world's Jewish population.

 Deism

 During the Enlightenment, Deism became influential especially in France, Germany, the Netherlands, and the United Kingdom.
-Biblical concepts were challenged by concepts such as a heliocentric universe and other scientific challenges to the Bible.
+Interpretations of the Bible then common were challenged by concepts such as a heliocentric universe and other scientific concepts posited to be challenges to the Bible.
 Notable early deists include Voltaire, Kant, and Mendeleev.